cloudera/hue/tools/examples/api/hue_dep/README.md

     npm run webpack   // Build demo app npm run app       // Run demo app

-In package.json there's a dependency on Hue git project:

-    "dependencies": {
-      "hue": "file:../../../.."
-    },

-Note that it can also be a GitHub link but takes a bit longer to do `npm install`.

-    "hue": "git://github.com/cloudera/hue.git"

-## NMP registry

-Alternatively, instead of requiring a git clone of the repository, the Hue package can be directly pulled from a `npm registry` as detailed in the [Component documentation](/developer/components/#npm-registry).

-    npm install --save gethue

 ## Output

 You should get the following JSON as output on running the app.